prometheus-protocol/.github/profile/README.md

 ### **Phase 2: Ecosystem Growth - "Project Alliance" (✅ COMPLETE)**

 **Goal:** Build the complete economic and social infrastructure to bootstrap a self-sustaining economy via the **Alpha Flywheel Initiative**.
--   **The Supply Engine (Developer Incentives):**
-    -   [x] **Service Bounty System:** Launched a public bounty board where developers can claim **USDC rewards** for building and certifying high-value services.
+-   **The Supply Engine (Developer Incentives):** Launched a public bounty board and grant program, rewarding developers with **USDC** for building and certifying high-value services.
-    -   [x] **Genesis Grant Program:** Deployed an MVP process for funding larger, community-proposed projects with USDC grants.
--   **The Trust Engine (Auditor Incentives):**
-    -   [x] **Auditor Hub & Reputation System:** Deployed a transparent marketplace where vetted auditors can stake USDC, claim audit bounties, and build their on-chain reputation.
+-   **The Trust Engine (Auditor Incentives):** Deployed a transparent marketplace where vetted auditors stake USDC to claim audit bounties, building their on-chain reputation.
-    -   [x] **Real-Time Notifications:** Integrated a Discord bot to instantly alert the community when new services are submitted for audit.
--   **The Demand Engine (End-User Incentives):**
-    -   [x] **Usage Mining System:** Launched a client-agnostic system for developers to integrate into their services, allowing them to reward end-users with **USDC** for their activity.
+-   **The Demand Engine (End-User Incentives):** Launched a client-agnostic usage mining system, allowing developers to reward end-users with **USDC** for their activity.
-    -   [x] **Multi-Platform Showcase:** Built and demonstrated AI agents using services from the App Store across multiple platforms, including **n8n, PortalOne, and VSCode**.
--   **The Foundation (Documentation & Comms):**
-    -   [x] **Developer Documentation Hub:** Launched a comprehensive documentation site with quickstarts, tutorials, and core concepts.
-    -   [x] **Community & Marketing Launch:** Executed a full marketing strategy, including launching a new "On-chain AI" tech meetup.
+-   **The Foundation (Documentation & Comms):** Launched a comprehensive documentation hub and a new "On-chain AI" tech meetup to support our growing community.

 ---

-### **Phase 3: The Professional Marketplace - "Project Agora" (🚀 UP NEXT)**
+### **Phase 3: The Professional Marketplace - "Project Agora" (✅ COMPLETE)**

-**Goal:** Evolve from a foundational protocol into a professional, scalable, and accessible marketplace ready for widespread adoption.
+**Goal:** Evolve the foundational protocol into a professional, scalable, and accessible marketplace ready for widespread adoption.
--   **Professionalizing the Marketplace:**
-    -   [ ] **Auditor & Developer SOPs:** Establish clear Standard Operating Procedures and platform guidelines to create a predictable, streamlined, and professional audit experience.
+-   **Outcome:** We successfully laid the groundwork for a professional-grade marketplace by delivering:
-    -   [x] **Automated Cycles Management:** Implement a robust cycles monitoring and top-up system to ensure the long-term reliability and operational excellence of services on the platform.
+    -   **Automated Cycles Management:** A robust cycles monitoring and top-up system to ensure the long-term reliability of all services on the platform.
--   **Expanding the Economy:**
-    -   [x] **Advanced Payments SDK:** Enhance the Motoko SDK with programmatic charging capabilities, allowing developers to implement dynamic, usage-based billing models beyond static fees.
+    -   **Advanced Payments SDK:** Enhanced the Motoko SDK with programmatic charging capabilities, allowing developers to implement dynamic, usage-based billing.
-    -   [ ] **Multi-Chain Onboarding:** Integrate ETH wallet support and 1-click USDC bridging (from Base, ETH, etc.) to dramatically lower the barrier for the wider Web3 community to bring capital and participate in the economy.
--   **Scaling Developer Adoption & Interoperability:**
-    -   [ ] **Rust SDK Feature Parity:** Achieve full feature parity for the Rust MCP SDK, unlocking the entire Rust developer ecosystem on the Internet Computer.
-    -   [x] **Official Registry Integration:** Integrate with the official MCP registry, ensuring all services published on Prometheus are discoverable across the entire AI agent ecosystem and cementing our role as the premier trust layer.
+    -   **Official Registry Integration:** Integrated with the official MCP registry, ensuring all services on Prometheus are discoverable across the entire AI agent ecosystem.
--   **Accelerating Community Growth:**
-    -   [x] **Continuous Outreach & Education:** Scale our community engagement through targeted outreach, tech meetups, and a steady stream of high-quality tutorials, guides, and blog content to support our growing user base.
+    -   **Accelerated Community Growth:** Scaled our community engagement through targeted outreach, tech meetups, and a steady stream of high-quality educational content.

+---

+## **The Next Chapter: Scaling the Open Economy**

+With the entire foundational stack built and validated during the hackathon, our focus now shifts to scaling and expanding our ecosystem.
+Our immediate priorities are:

+-   **Professionalizing the Marketplace:** Establishing clear Standard Operating Procedures (SOPs) for auditors and developers to create a predictable and streamlined experience.
+-   **Expanding the Economy:** Integrating ETH wallet support and 1-click USDC bridging to dramatically lower the barrier for the wider Web3 community to participate.
+-   **Scaling Developer Adoption:** Achieving full feature parity for our Rust MCP SDK to unlock the entire Rust developer ecosystem on the Internet Computer.

 ---